jameshughes89/cs102/src/site/topic25.rst

 * Selecting an arbitrary pair of values to switch works, but we would like to have a more systematic strategy
-* Instead of randomly selecting, start at the beginning and look at each adjacent par and move up the list
+* Instead of randomly selecting pairs, start at the beginning and look at each adjacent pair and move up the list

 **Pass 1**